NTI-Gymnasieingenjor/lunchpad/documentation.md

    4. Enter the inet ip you just aquired in VNC Viewer on your PC in field at the top.
 (Make sure you're on the same connection)

+   5.

+   - On a new Raspberry pi:<br>
-   5. Standard login credentials are:
+   Standard login credentials are:
    ```
    username: pi
    password: raspberry
    ```
+   - On the old raspberry pi:<br>
+   See "Raspberry pi Credentials" link in README for login.

-   6. Now you have access to the Raspberry pi from your PC.
+   6. Now you have access to the Raspberry pi from your PC via VNC Viewer.

 </details>

 <details>